christianwach/civicrm-acf-integration/README.md

 #### Bulk changes via the CiviCRM Contact Edit screen #####

-Wholesale changes via the CiviCRM Contact Edit screen are not yet fully supported.
+Wholesale changes via the CiviCRM Contact Edit screen may not yet be fully supported.
 Try to stick to changes via the Contact View screen for the time being.

 #### Changes to Custom Field settings #####